ms-yuhara/WebXRCard/README.md

 The demo page is [HERE](https://ms-yuhara.github.io/WebXRCard/).

-By incorporating this component into a bot created with [Bot Framework Composer](https://docs.microsoft.com/en-us/composer/), you can easily respond to rich 3D models.
+By incorporating this component into a bot created with [Bot Framework Composer](https://docs.microsoft.com/en-us/composer/) and [Web Chat](https://github.com/microsoft/BotFramework-WebChat/), you can easily respond to rich 3D models.
 The bot demo is [HERE](https://edgewatcher.azurewebsites.net/webxrbot.htm).

 | AR                            | VR                           |
 | ----------------------------- | ---------------------------- |